-Hazing is defined as any action or situation created with the intention of producing mental or physical discomfort, embarrassment, harassment, or ridicule, regardless of the person's willingness to participate.
-Although circumstances differ, the common factors include a power differential between senior and junior employees or new and long-term employees, as well as an intentional "rite of passage" or tradition.
+Hazing is defined as any action or situation created with the intention of producing emotional or physical discomfort, embarrassment, harassment, or ridicule, regardless of the person's willingness to participate.
+Although circumstances differ, the common factors tend to include a power differential between senior and junior employees or new and long-term employees, as well as an intentional "rite of passage" or tradition.
 Examples include but aren't limited to:

-- Forced activities for apprentices or new employees to prove their worth - Requirement to carry out/endure tasks that aren't a part of the job - Requirement to do things that long-term employees aren't required to do
+- Forced activities for apprentices or new employees to prove their worth; - Requirement to carry out/endure tasks that aren't a part of the job; - Abuse of personal or work-related property.